-Option 2: It’s a swipe at Oracle, who have a red logo.
+Option 2: It’s a swipe at Oracle, which has a red logo.
 The idea being that teams would shift away from Oracle.

 Take your pick which you believe.
-I think option 2 is more likely, but because I’m a nerd I like option 1 more.
+I think the second option is more likely, but because I’m a nerd I like the first option more.

 This is a fully-managed graph database that supports Gremlin, SPARQL, and openCypher for queries.
 This is a serious competitor to Neo4j in this space, especially if you don’t want to run Neo4j (trust me, I’ve done it, you don’t), or don’t want to use Neo4j’s managed service “Aura”.